Choose a payment option to suit your lifestyle

 Skilled Capital provides subsidised training in a selection of qualifications from the ACT Skills Needs List, as well as a selection of Certificate II pathway qualifications that may lead to further training at a higher level.
 This means that through Skilled Capital students will undertake training in an area that has been identified as a skills need in the ACT.
 This will improve students employment opportunities and/or lead to further training options once the students have completed their qualification.

-Foundation Education is approved by the ACT Government to provide training for Skilled Capital qualifications.
+The Australian Institute of Personal Trainers is approved by the ACT Government to provide training for Skilled Capital qualifications.
 Please see further information on the Skilled Capital website.

 To be eligible for Skilled Capital, you must, at the time of enrolment, be: